JawwadAhmed-lit/Anti-Attention-Engineering/notes.md

 Customizable Rules:

-    Allow users to set specific goals (e.g., focus time, social media break limits) and provide reminders or alerts to keep them on track
+    Allow users to set specific goals (e.g., focus time, social media break limits) and provide reminders or alerts to keep them on track.

+.
+JavaScript/Node.js (Cross-Platform)

+    Electron.js: You can build cross-platform desktop apps using JavaScript, HTML, and CSS.
+Electron would allow you to create an app that tracks browser activity or monitors screen time.
+    Browser Extensions: You can create a Chrome or Firefox extension using JavaScript to monitor specific website usage (e.g., time spent on social media sites).